双指针技巧秒杀七道链表题目

 A straightforward approach might be to use a HashSet

-If you use two pointers, p1
+If you move two pointers, p1

 and p2